TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Internationalization/TranslationServer/Crowdin/ExtensionIntegration.rst

 Get in contact with the team in the TYPO3 slack channel *cig-crowdin-localization* with the following information:

-1. Extension name
+#.
+Extension name
+#.
+Information if your extension is already available on the previous translation server
-3. Your email address for an invitation to Crowdin, so you will get the correct role for your project.
+#.
+Your email address for an invitation to Crowdin, so you will get the correct role for your project.

 Integration
 ===========